WebberZone/knowledgebase/readme.txt

 * Enhancements:
 	* Articles now support comments
-	* Two new settings to delete all settings and Knowledgebase content when deleting the plugin.
+	* Two new settings to delete all settings and Knowledge base content when deleting the plugin.

 * Bug fixes:
 	* Fixed labels where Section was still called Category